tc-dickson/vocab_practice/vocab_words.md

 **Garrulous** (adj): excessively talkative, especially on trivial matters<br>
 "Grammy is one who is know for her incessant *garrulous* speech and prolific gossip."<br>

+**Gesticulate** (v): use gestures, especially dramatic ones, instead of speaking or to emphasize one's words<br>
+"The animated public speaker liked to *gesticulate* when it came to numbering bullet points in his speech."<br>

 **Grandiloquent** (adj): pompous or extravagant in language, style, or manner, especially in a way that is intended to impress<br>
 "The rhetoric used in the speech was rather *grandiloquent* and achieved its purpose in impressing the audience."<br>